webpack/webpack-cli/packages/webpack-cli/README.md

                                                               RegExps, Booleans or Functions.
   --stats-exclude-modules-reset                               Clear all items provided in configuration.
 Suppress modules that match the
                                                               specified filters.
 Filters can be Strings, RegExps, Booleans or Functions.
+  --stats-group-assets-by-chunk                               Group assets by how their are related to chunks.
+  --stats-group-assets-by-emit-status                         Group assets by their status (emitted, compared for emit or cached).
+  --stats-group-assets-by-extension                           Group assets by their extension.
+  --stats-group-assets-by-info                                Group assets by their asset info (immutable, development,
+                                                              hotModuleReplacement, etc).
+  --stats-group-assets-by-path                                Group assets by their path.
+  --stats-group-modules-by-attributes                         Group modules by their attributes (errors, warnings, assets, optional,
+                                                              orphan, or dependent).
+  --stats-group-modules-by-cache-status                       Group modules by their status (cached or built and cacheable).
+  --stats-group-modules-by-extension                          Group modules by their extension.
+  --stats-group-modules-by-path                               Group modules by their path.
   --stats-hash                                                Add the hash of the compilation.
   --stats-ids                                                 Add ids.
   --stats-logging string                                      Specify log level of logging output.
 Enable/disable logging output (`true`: